Blog

 G2 Rating: 4.7/5

-• Real-time alerts: Notifies sales teams when clients view or sign proposals.
+Notifies sales teams when clients view or sign proposals.

-• Intuitive design and fast implementation.
+• Intuitive design and quick implementation

-• Combines proposals, contracts, and e-signatures in one platform.
+• Combines proposals, contracts, and e-signatures in one platform

 9. Expedience Software